 - Treatment Foster Parents of a child or children with emotional and behavioral problems

 Services Involve Family/Support Structures:

-This program involves the family or other support systems in the individual's treatment: The treatment foster care agency and supervisors provide support to the treatment foster parents.
+This program involves the family or other support systems in the individual's treatment: The treatment foster care agency staff provides coaching, supervision, and support to the treatment foster parents.

-Training for treatment foster parents occurs as a 6-week course (one 2-hour session per week).
+Training for treatment foster parents typically occurs as a 7-session course with one 2-hour session every-other week

 This program is typically conducted in a(n):

 Together Facing the Challenge (TFTC) includes a homework component: